astropy/astropy/docs/table/index.rst

   >>> c = ['x', 'y', 'z']
   >>> t = Table([a, b, c], names=('a', 'b', 'c'), meta={'name': 'first table'})

-There are two ways to examine the table.
+There are a few ways to examine the table.
 You can get detailed information about the table values and column definitions as follows::

   >>> t